Attachment of earnings guidance

 - return the slip on the order we have sent you to confirm that you are in a position to make payments, using the prepaid envelope provided

-- work out what the deductions will be, using the factsheet at the bottom of this page
+- work out what the deductions will be, using the figures below

 - start making the deductions as soon as possible after receiving the order

-- make the payments to us by the 18th day of the month following when you paid your employee.
-Please see the order or the factsheet for payment methods
+- make the payments to us by the 18th day of the month following when you paid your employee - please see the order for payment methods

 Contact us to let us know if: